 Privacy activists and people who are interested or involved in mobile video industries will want to have a voice in that debate, and it’s not too soon now to speak up.

 [*] – Once again, as I’ve said before, this is an article about wearable recorders in general, not about any one device or manufacturer.
 Glass happens to be the device that a lot of people are talking about right now, but the same concerns will apply to the entire class of devices.
+It’s also worth noting that, unlike the Looxcie and some other devices, Glass’s recording function does NOT remain on automatically; the user has to turn it on, just like with a smartphone.
 Moreover, it’s the users, not necessarily the manufacturers, who will be putting themselves at risk of legal exposure, depending on how they choose to use the products.

 [**] – Not all states recognize each cause of action, and some of their particulars may vary slightly between jurisdictions.